lehuygiang28/vphim/README.md

 **IMPORTANT LEGAL NOTICE**

 This project is provided **STRICTLY FOR EDUCATIONAL AND DEMONSTRATION PURPOSES ONLY**.
-VePhim is designed to showcase advanced web and mobile application development techniques, including:

-- Monorepo architecture with Nx
-- Full-stack JavaScript/TypeScript development
-- Integration of AI services with web applications
-- Streaming media delivery techniques
-- Cross-platform mobile development

-**VePhim does not:**
+For the full legal disclaimer, please refer to the [DISCLAIMER.md](./DISCLAIMER.md) file in this repository.

+In summary:
-- Host, store, or distribute any movie content or media files
+- VePhim does not host, store, or distribute any movie content
-- Upload, copy, or transfer copyrighted material
-- Circumvent any digital rights management technologies
-- Encourage or promote copyright infringement

-**All content accessed through VePhim:**
-- Is sourced exclusively from publicly available third-party sources
-- Remains on and is streamed directly from those third-party sources
+- All content is sourced from and streamed directly from third-party sources
-- Is not modified, copied, or stored on VePhim servers at any time

-**Legal Responsibilities:**
-- Users are solely responsible for ensuring their use of VePhim complies with local copyright laws and regulations
+- Users are responsible for complying with their local laws and regulations
-- Users must have legal rights to access any content they view through VePhim
-- The authors and contributors of VePhim assume no liability for any misuse of this software

-By using VePhim, you acknowledge that you understand and accept these terms.
-If you intend to use any techniques demonstrated in this project, you agree to do so in a legal and ethical manner, respecting all applicable laws and intellectual property rights.
+- This project is designed to showcase development techniques, not to facilitate copyright infringement

 **THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED.**